Ahead of D-Day, Trump storms into Europe

 That could make for some more interesting theatrics, in terms of both Trump's forays into British politics and his willingness to talk about his leverage in the bilateral relationship.
 But it might not amount to much in terms of deal-making, even though Trump could benefit from showing progress on the international stage amid trade disputes with China and Mexico, the resurgence of North Korean nuclear testing and heightened tension with Iran.

 "I do think this trip is going to be heavy on ceremony and light on substance," said Amanda Sloat, a senior fellow at the Brookings Institution who previously worked on U.S.-Europe relations in President Barack Obama's State Department.
-That's in large part because Prime Minister Theresa May, who will meet with Trump on Tuesday, is stepping down on Friday.
+That's in large part because Prime Minister Theresa May, who will meet with Trump on Tuesday, is stepping down as Conservative party leader on Friday.

 In some cases, Trump seems to relish adding to the atmosphere of upheaval.
 His interviews with newspapers associated with right-wing publisher Rupert Murdoch in the days leading up to the trip produced a steady stream of headlines in the U.K. that roiled local politics and culture — from his endorsement of Johnson to his thoughts on Brexit to labeling Markle with a word, "nasty," that he's also used in conjunction with his 2016 rival, Hillary Clinton, and 2020 Democratic presidential hopeful Kamala Harris.